nvpro-samples/vk_gaussian_splatting/README.md

     *   Textures are allocated and initialized by the [initDataTextures](src/gaussian_splatting.cpp#L1110) method.

 This flexibility enables performance comparisons between buffer-based and texture-based data storage, each with trade-offs in memory access efficiency and potential optimization opportunities.

+### Sorting and Rendering

+The Rendering Panel provides controls to fine-tune the rendering process.
+Users can adjust the following parameters:
+*	**V-Sync** – Toggles vertical synchronization on or off.
+Disabling V-Sync is recommended when benchmarking to obtain accurate performance measurements in the Profiler Panel.
+*	**Sorting Method** – Chooses between GPU-based radix sort or CPU-based asynchronous sorting.
+*	**Pipeline** – Selects the rendering pipeline, either Mesh Shader or Vertex Shader.
+*	**Frustum Culling** – Defines where frustum culling is performed: in the distance compute shader, vertex shader, or mesh shader.
+Culling can also be disabled for performance comparisons.
+*	**Splat Scale** – Adjusts the size of the splats for visualization purposes.
+*	**Spherical Harmonics Degree** – Sets the degree of Spherical Harmonics (SH) used for view-dependent effects:
+    *	0: Disables per splat view dependence of color.
+Uses SH of degree 0 only.
+    *	1 to 3: Enables SH of increasing degrees for improved view-dependent rendering.
+*	**Show SH Only** – Removes the base color from SH degree 0, applying only color deduced from higher-degree SH to a neutral gray.
+This helps visualize their contribution.
+*	**Disable Splatting** – Switches to point cloud mode, displaying only the splat centers.
+Other parameters still apply in this mode.
+*	**Disable Opacity Gaussian** – Disables the alpha component of the Gaussians, making their full range visible.
+This helps analyze splat distribution and scales, especially when combined with Splat Scale adjustments.

 ## Sorting methods